 Admissions Criteria

-• UK undergraduate degree with minimum 2:2 classification or equivalent qualification or experience.
+• UK undergraduate degree with minimum 2:2 classification or equivalent qualification or experience, OR 3 A-Levels (or equivalent qualification), alongside at least two years work experience in legal services (for example, as a paralegal)

 • Applications are still invited from those with a third-class degree, which will be considered on a case-by-case basis.
-You may be invited to an informal interview with our Academic Team to determine suitability for admission.
+If you are applying with a third-class degree, you will be asked to submit a Personal Statement as part of your application, summarising any circumstances which resulted in your degree classification.
+You may also be invited to an informal interview with our Academic Team to further discuss suitability for admission.

 • If English isn’t your first language, English language qualifications equivalent to IELTS at level 6.5 overall with a minimum of 6 in each component (writing, listening, speaking, reading).
 You can be exempt from this requirement if you have a qualification which is equivalent to a UK undergraduate degree which was taught in English.
 Please refer to our Admissions Guidance for full entry criteria details.